-An instructor can be performed by the training composed by the training composed freelance.
+An instructor can be proved by the training company, freelance.

 - We wish to create a IS for a company that runs training courses.
 For this, we must store data about the trainees and the instructors. - For each trainee (about 5000), identified by a code, we want to store the social security number, surname, age, gender, place of birth, current employer's, previous employers (and start date and end date of the period employed), the